-Everything we do in this section will take place inside the ./api/ directory.
+Everything we do in this section will take place inside the ./api/

 Unless otherwise specified, any command needs to be run within the directory.